Gisele-de-Melo/Conexao-ADODB-MySql-Simples/README.md

-# Connection to MySQL Database using ADODB / Conexão com Banco de Dados MySQL utilizando ADODB
+# Connection to MySQL Database using ADODB in Delphi / Conexão com Banco de Dados MySQL utilizando ADODB em Delphi
 - Example of using the ADODB component to connect to the MySql database
 - Exemplo de uso do componente ADODB para se conectar ao banco de dados MySql